Seattle Redhawks men's soccer

-The Seattle U Redhawks men's soccer program represents the Seattle University in all NCAA Division I men's college soccer competitions.
-Founded in 1967, the Redhawks compete in the Western Athletic Conference.
-The Redhawks are coached by Pete Fewing, who has coached the team for 25 years.
+The Seattle Redhawks men's soccer program represents the Seattle University in all NCAA Division I men's college soccer competitions.
+Founded in 1967, the Redhawks compete in the West Coast Conference.
+The Redhawks are coached by Nate Daligcon, who served as an assistant coach for 10 seasons before being promoted to head coach in 2023.
 Seattle U plays their home matches at Championship Field, on the campus of Seattle University.

 Over the course of the program's history, the Redhawks have played at various levels of collegiate athletics.
+In 1997 they won the NAIA National Championship.
 In 2004 they won the NCAA Div II National Championship.
 In 2013, Seattle joined as a full-member of the Western Athletic Conference.
 In their first season as a DI member, the Redhawks qualified for the NCAA Division I Men's Soccer Tournament, with their best performance coming in 2015, where they reached the Round of 16.

 Seasons

 The following are Seattle University's records since joining the WAC in 2013.